Triton-AI/Triton-Racer-Sim/README.md

 ### Before Training

-If you have a GPU: install [CUDA support for tensorflow](https://www.tensorflow.org/install/gpu)
+If you have a recent NVIDIA GPU: install [CUDA support for tensorflow](https://www.tensorflow.org/install/gpu)

 Note: If you have CUDA installed, and tensorflow says `Could not load dynamic library 'libcublas.so.10'` and falls back to CPU during training, add these lines to your ~/.bashrc: